Find a Cruise on Silversea Cruises

-Silversea's Vista suites occupy 192 to 312 square feet and while most accommodate two guests, some Vista Suites can accommodate three guests with a sofa bed.
-Vista Suite cabins are equipped with twin beds or a queen-sized bed, sitting areas, writing desks, flat-screen televisions, vanity tables, safes, walk-in closets and marble bathrooms appointed with tubs and separate showers.
-These rooms also come with picture windows and are located on the ships' lower decks.
+Silversea's Vista Suites occupy 192 to 334 square feet and can accommodate up to two people.
+Vista Suite cabins are equipped with twin beds or a queen-sized bed, sitting areas, flat-screen TVs, marble bathrooms and large picture windows.
+These rooms are located on the ships' lower decks.

-Veranda Suites sprawl across 206 to 376 square feet and can sleep two to three guests.
-These suites come with all the amenities found in Vista Suites, including two twin beds or one queen-sized bed, a sitting area and marble bathroom, plus a larger, private veranda.
-Midship Veranda Suites afford the same amenities as the Veranda Suite but can be found near the center of the ship, making these cabins an ideal option for those who are prone to seasickness.
+Veranda Suites measure between 206 and 387 square feet and come with all the amenities found in Vista Suites, including two twin beds or one queen-sized bed, a sitting area and a marble bathroom, plus a larger, private veranda.
+Midship Veranda Suites can be found near the center of the ship, which is an ideal location for those who are prone to seasickness.

-Silver Suites, available on each of Silversea's ships, feature bedrooms separated by sliding glass doors from the living and dining room areas, along with many of the same amenities offered by other category cabins, like flat-screen TVs and walk-in closets.
-These 361- to 742-square-foot rooms that can accommodate two to three passengers (with a sofa bed) are furnished with two twin beds or a queen-sized bed, living rooms with a sofa bed, and dining areas with tables and chairs.
-Silver Suites also feature marble bathrooms with double vanities, full-sized baths and separate showers, plus larger verandas that come with patio furniture.
+Silver Suites, available on all of the line's ships, feature bedrooms separated from the living and dining areas by curtains or sliding glass doors.
+These accommodations have many of the same amenities offered by other cabin categories, like flat-screen TVs and walk-in closets.
+At 361 to 1,366 square feet, these rooms can accommodate two to three passengers with two twin beds or a queen-sized bed, and they include living rooms with a sofa bed and formal dining areas.
+Silver Suites also feature marble bathrooms with double vanities, full-sized baths and separate showers, plus larger verandas with patio furniture.

-Owner's Suites are elegantly decorated, apartment-style staterooms that boast one or two bedrooms and offer a few more perks than other suites.
-One bedroom Owner's Suites (between 587 and 1,292 square feet) are equipped with a spacious separate bedroom containing twin beds or a queen-sized bed, a larger living room and a dining area, plus espresso machines and multiple TVs.
+Owner's Suites are apartment-style staterooms that boast one or two bedrooms and offer a few more perks than other suites.
+One-bedroom Owner's Suites (between 587 and 1,292 square feet) are equipped with a spacious separate bedroom containing twin beds or a queen-sized bed, a larger living room and a dining area, plus espresso machines and multiple TVs.
 If you reserve an Owner's Suite, you'll enjoy plenty of natural light pouring through floor-to-ceiling glass windows that open up to a furnished patio.
-Other Owner's Suite hallmarks include double vanity marble bathrooms with tubs and separate showers.
-Some even offer laundry service, complimentary Internet service and their own bar counter with stools.
-Owner's Suites can be combined with adjacent Vista Suites to make an 827- to 1,668-square-foot two-bedroom accommodation.
-These suites sleep between two and five people.
+Other Owner's Suite hallmarks include double-vanity marble bathrooms with tubs and separate showers.
+Some even offer laundry service.
+Owner's Suites can be combined with adjacent Vista Suites to make two-bedroom accommodations.

 What's Included in the Price

-Catering to an older clientele, Silversea features a host of enrichment series, seminars, fitness classes and relaxing pursuits.
-You can attend lectures led by experts covering topics such as law, music, history, photography, geology, languages, food, wine and art.
-Select cruise itineraries also offer culinary or wine series that cater to foodies and wine-lovers.
-If you're looking for a little more action, you can find it in the fitness programs and dance classes or on the putting greens available on board.
-You'll also have access to a gym filled with cardio equipment, free weights and steam rooms.
-And should you crave a little competition, you can try your hand at shuffleboard, ping pong or bridge, or head to the casino for roulette, blackjack and slots.
-If you would rather catch up on rest and relaxation, you can take a dip in the pool or have a soak in the Jacuzzi.
-Another option: Book an appointment (either in advance or once on board) at The Spa at Silversea, which offers treatments like body wraps, deep tissue massages and facials.
+Catering to an older clientele, Silversea features a host of enrichment activities and relaxing pursuits.
+You can attend expert lectures covering topics like history and science, or culinary and wine series on select cruises that cater to foodies and wine lovers.
+If you're looking for a little more action, you can find it in the various fitness classes offered on board.
+Those who crave a little competition are also in luck: you can try your hand at bridge or test your luck at the casino.
+If you would rather just relax, take a dip in the pool or a soak in the Jacuzzi.
+Another option: Book an appointment (either in advance or once on board) at the Zagara Spa, which offers treatments like body wraps, deep tissue massages and facials.

 Dress codes apply during the day and in the evening.
-You are encouraged to dress in casual clothing during the day.
-In the evening, required attire is split into three categories: casual, informal and formal.
-On casual evenings, button-down shirts, slacks and sportswear are acceptable.
+While casual dress is encouraged during the day, evening attire is split into three categories: casual, informal and formal.
+On casual evenings, open-neck shirts, blouses, slacks and casual dresses are acceptable.
 During informal nights, women are expected to wear dresses or pantsuits and men should wear a jacket, a collared shirt and slacks (ties are optional).
 On formal nights, a cocktail dress or evening gown is appropriate for women and a tuxedo, dinner jacket or dark suit is appropriate for men.
 The number of casual, informal and formal nights depends on the length of your cruise.
-For additional dress code information, consult Silversea's website.